How To Test A Fuse Multimeter

 The Science Behind Fuse Testing

 A multimeter can detect continuity by sending a small electrical current through the circuit being tested.
-If the circuit is complete, the multimeter will register a low resistance value (close to zero ohms) and may emit an audible beep, indicating continuity.
+But if the circuit is complete, the multimeter will register a low resistance value (close to zero ohms) and may emit an audible beep, indicating continuity.
 If the circuit is broken, the multimeter will register a high resistance value (typically infinite or OL on the display), indicating no continuity.

 Types of Multimeters